Fort Belvoir, VIRGINIA

 - Customer Service – Works with clients and customers to assess their requirements, provide information or assistance, explains the scope of available products and services; is committed to quality deliverables.

-- Oral Communication – Expresses information effectively, listens to others, attends to nonverbal cues, and responds professionally.
+- Written and Oral Communication – Expresses information effectively, makes clear and convincing written and oral presentations; listens to others, attends to nonverbal cues, and responds appropriately.

 - Problem Solving – Identifies problems; determines accuracy and relevance of information; uses sound judgment to generate and evaluate alternatives, and to make recommendations and resolve issues.